 Locate the provider directory published by the dental benefits manager and find prosthodontists with offices near your zip code that accept Medicaid patients.

 Government grants for free dentures are not a realistic option for most low-income adults because no federal agency provides grants directly to individuals.
-Instead, the funding flows to institutions to promote a public good.
+Instead, the funding flows to state agencies and non-profit organizations to promote a public good.

 However, applying for benefits at grant recipients works wonders!